-14.9 Storage of Information
+18.0 Storage of Information

-Appropriate and secure arrangements for storing disclosure documents during the recruitment process must be made.
+18.1 Appropriate and secure arrangements for storing disclosure documents during the recruitment process must be made.
 This information must be stored separately from personnel files and only those governors and senior members of staff directly involved in the recruitment process should have access to the documents.
-Records of the checks undertaken will be recorded on the DGAT staff check list
+Records of the checks undertaken will be recorded on the DGAT staff check list.

-15. Pay Decisions
+19.0 Pay Decisions